On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Characterisation of nef vector bundle

 (1) $V$ is upper semi-continuous.

-(2) For any holomorphic map $f: \Delta \to X$ from the unit disc $\Delta$, either $V \circ f$ is subharmonic or $V \circ f$ is identically infinite. \end{mythm} As a direct consequence, the pullback of a quasi psh function between complex spaces is still quasi psh.
+(2) For any holomorphic map $f: \Delta \to X$ from the unit disc $\Delta$, either $V \circ f$ is subharmonic or $V \circ f$ is identically infinite. \end{mythm} As a direct consequence, the pullback of a quasi-psh function between complex spaces is still quasi-psh.

-Of course, over a complex manifold, the definitions of psh function and weakly psh function coincide.
+Of course, the definitions of psh function and weakly psh function over a complex manifold coincide.
 However, the definitions of psh and weakly psh function are different in general for a complex space. \begin{myex} {\em Let $Z \subset \C^2$ be a complex space defined by $z_1z_2=0$.
 Consider a function $V$ which is identically equal to 1 on $\{z_1=0\}$ and identically equal to 0 otherwise.
 Then $V$ can not be the restriction of some psh function on any open neighbourhood of 0 in $\C^2$.
-Otherwise, the restriction of such a function on $\{z_2=0\}$ should be identically equal to 0, which contradicts its value at the origin.
+Otherwise, the restriction of such a function on $\{z_2=0\}$ should be identically 0, which contradicts its value at the origin.

 We claim, however, $V$ is a weakly psh function on $Z$.
 In fact $i \d \dbar V=0$.
 It is enough to consider the open neighbourhood of the origin.
 Let $g$ be a test function of $Z$ near the origin.
-Then $g$ is a smooth function on $\{z_1=0,z_2 \neq 0\} \cup \{z_2=0,z_1 \neq 0\}$ with compact support.
-As in the above example, by applying Stokes lemma $\langle i \d \dbar V, g \rangle=\int_{\{z_1=0,z_2 \neq 0\} \cup \{z_2=0,z_1 \neq 0\}} i \d \dbar V g=0$ for any $g$. } \end{myex} Now we can define the notion of nef/ strongly psef torsion free sheaf over an irreducible compact K\"ahler complex space. \begin{mydef}[Nef/ Strongly psef torsion-free sheaf]\strut\\ Assume that $\cF$ is a torsion free sheaf over a irreducible compact K\"ahler complex space $X$.
+By applying Stokes lemma $\langle i \d \dbar V, g \rangle=\langle V, i \d \dbar g \rangle=\int_{\{z_1=0\} } i \d \dbar g =0$ for any $g$. } \end{myex} Now we can define the notion of nef/ strongly psef torsion-free sheaf over an irreducible compact K\"ahler complex space. \begin{mydef}[Nef/ Strongly psef torsion-free sheaf]\strut\\ Assume that $\cF$ is a torsion-free sheaf over an irreducible compact K\"ahler complex space $X$.
 We say that $\cF$ is nef $($resp.\ strongly psef$\,)$ if there exists some modification $\pi: \tilde{X} \to X$ such that $\pi^* \cF/\tors$ is a nef $($resp.\ strongly psef$\,)$ vector bundle over $\tilde{X}$ a smooth manifold where $\tors$ means the torsion part. \end{mydef} \begin{myrem}{\rm By the work of \cite{Ros}, \cite{GR}, \cite{Rie}, for any torsion-free sheaf $\cF$ over a compact irreducible complex space, there exists a modification $\pi: \tilde{X} \to X$ such that $\pi^* \cF/\tors$ is a locally free sheaf (i.e.\ a vector bundle) over a complex manifold $\tilde{X}$.
 In the above definition, we say that $\cF$ is nef or strongly psef if $\pi^* \cF/\tors$ is nef or strongly psef.